 You can change your watch language and unit system from the settings under General " Language.

 3.11.
 Watch faces

-Suunto Vertical comes with several watch faces to choose from, both digital and analog styles.
+Suunto Vertical comes with one watch face by default.
+You can install several other watch faces, both digital and analog styles, from the SuuntoPlus[TM] Store in Suunto app.

 To change the watch face: